alexanderkiel/lens-app/README.md

     var lensWorkbook = "http://localhost:5002/wb";
     var lensWarehouse = "http://localhost:5003/wh";

-You can run the services by checking them out, creating an `.env` file listing the appropiate port and starting them with `foreman start`.

 ## Architecture

 Lens as a system consists of one frontend web application and various backend